 A credit card skimmer is a device attached to a payment terminal such as an ATM or gas station pump that reads and collects data from credit and debit cards used on the machine.
 Skimmers can be installed inside or outside the machine and can vary in size, shape and level of technical sophistication.

-The thief leaves the device installed on a machine for some time and then returns to collect the data it stole.
-The skimmer does not even need to be removed for this part of the scheme.
+The thief leaves the device installed on a machine for some time and then returns to collect its stolen data.
+The skimmer does not need to be removed for this part of the scheme.
 The information can be retrieved remotely via smartphone.
 The skimmer is left to continue the job so the crook can return to collect more.

 Shimmers fit inside the payment terminal and act as a shim between the chip reader and the chip on your payment card.
 When you insert your card, the shimmer intercepts the data from your chip.

 In either case, stolen information can be used to clone cards or commit fraud in your name.